How Tanning Reduces The Look Of Cellulite, If At All?

 You may regard the tanning bed as a healthy alternative to the sun’s bright UV rays, but according to the United States Department of Health and Human Services, UV radiation from the sun and artificial sources are both carcinogens.
 These UV rays cause melanomas and increase the risk of a benign mole evolving into a melanoma.

-In fact, you may be shocked to learn that the amount of radiation emitted during an indoor tanning session is similar to that of the sun.
+You may be shocked to learn that the amount of radiation emitted during an indoor tanning session is similar to that of the sun.

 Sometimes artificial sources from tanning beds emit even stronger UV rays than the sun.